A Fun and Healthy Banana Snack for Children

 Who doesn’t love caterpillars?
 Even the older children love this fun food craft that provides entertainment and a healthy banana snack.

-We are reading a sweet book, “The Very Hungry Caterpillar”, by Eric Carle and found some inspiration in the kitchen.
+We are reading a sweet book, “The Very Hungry Caterpillar”, by Eric Carle.
+It is the inspiration for our treat in the kitchen.
 With allergies today, we work hard to avoid all of the anti-nutrients that children are given today! [see here]

-Bananas are a great source of potassium and fat.
-Almond butter is high in protein and other nutrients especially if soaked and crisped. [see here]
+Since bananas are a great source of potassium and fat, we add almond butter for high protein.
+Best if soaked and crisped. [see here]

 1 banana per child